top of page

 Want to know more?
 Kick up your feet because it is a journey!!!

 You see me there on that stage?
 I was 18.
 It was my solo debut.
 And I was sure beyond a shadow of a doubt that I was going to be a full-time professional clarinetist.
 That is until air started leaking out my nose while playing the clarinet (talk about embarrassing).
 Two years later, I had surgery… and I came out with a British accent.
 Yup, you read that right.
-Speech therapy, a B.M. in Clarinet performance from FSU, and a publication later, I was hooked on musicians’ health problems.
+Speech therapy, a B.M. in Clarinet performance from FSU, and a publication later, I was hooked on musicians’ health.
 But I wanted to give this clarinet thing one last go.

 IMG_0011.jpg